 Either way, it hits you like a ton of bricks and leaves you scrambling for what to do next.
 Suddenly, that cute photo you were going to post just feels tone-deaf, and the caption reads as more insensitive than cheeky.

 Provided you deal with it well, a social media crisis can be a great opportunity to showcase your human side, communicate your core values and show your customers just how much you care.
+Or, on a global scale, it can be a good opportunity to spread awareness — so long as you’re well-informed about the issue you’re posting about,

 In this article, we’re sharing how to deal with a social media crisis, with sensitivity and grace.
 Whether you’re in the middle of SOS mode or just want to crisis-proof your business for the future, they’ll help you navigate sticky situations online.

-How to manage a crisis on social media
+How to manage a crisis on social media — the right way

 Have a strategy planned